GitHubProjectsTosotada/detectiveyellowcopyrightedrat/admintools/README.md

 ```bash
 sudo pip3 install -r requirements.txt
 ```
 Backend is served in port 8044 and frontend in port 8045.
-A reverse proxy must be configured so the frontend is served in `/` and the backend is served in `data`.
+A reverse proxy must be configured so the frontend is served in `/` and the backend is served in `/data/`.
 [Nginx](http://nginx.org/) is recommended for this.
 There is an example Nginx configuration file called `nginx-conf` available.

 [Cerbot](https://certbot.eff.org/) is recommended to serve the website through HTTPS with a proper certificate.